jedrojas/compete-ui/README.md

     ├ ⎯ As a User, I want to be able to search for Competitions I could join (Separate Page) Competitions
     ├ ⎯ Create Competitions
-        ├ ⎯ As a User, I want to be able to create a competition ├ ⎯ As a User, when I start creating a competition, if I click outside of the create modal, I should be given a warning message that unsaved data may be lost
+        ├ ⎯ As a User, I want to be able to create a competition ✔️ ├ ⎯ As a User, when I start creating a competition, if I click outside of the create modal, I should be given a warning message that unsaved data may be lost
-        ├ ⎯ As a User, when I create a competition, I want to be made admin ├ ⎯ Competition Admin Permissions
+        ├ ⎯ As a User, when I create a competition, I want to be made admin (CURRENT) ├ ⎯ Competition Admin Permissions
         ├ ⎯ As a Competition Admin, I want the ability to set/update point values for b/s/r ├ ⎯ As a Competition Admin, I want the ability to set/update competition start/end dates